 Here is a look at some of the best planets for Outposts in Starfield, featuring the reasons why, and the materials that make certain planets better for Outposts.

-Below is a list of the Starfield’s best planets for outposts in our opinion.
+Below is a list of Starfield’s best planets for outposts in our opinion.
 The reason for them is that these contain a solid mixture of resources often associated with weapon crafting, research requirements, base building, and other forms of crafting early on.
 These are likely the most common resources you need across the game.
 So, it’s better to take a look at these planets for your crafting needs.
-It also means you have one spare in case there’s any strange resource you need for whatever reason, meaning you can explore yourself and find that godly planet to create a steady stream of resources for your own personal projects.
+It also means you have one spare in case there’s any strange resource you need for whatever reason, meaning you can explore yourself and find that godly planet to create a steady stream of resources for your projects.
+There are 45 mining resources in the game, and many planets you find will only have a few at a time.

 One of the earliest planets you can find the fairly uncommon ![]() ![]() ![]() ![]() ![]() ![]() |